reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 - **Create tracking spreadsheet during the event**:  this was created after the event, and having it available during the sprint would have saved time in identifying which PRs were opened and who the contributors were.
 - **Label Issues**:  issues that were worked on during the sprint could be tagged as "sprint" and included "#wimlds" to find and track them
 - **Duration**:  sprint was 6 hours (10am to 4pm); extend duration of sprint to 6pm for more time
 - **Follow-up**:  follow-up began one month post-sprint which was too long after the event.
 Sprint participants were contacted via event email, GitHub pinging, and individual email via meetup account and personal email, where available.
-The majority of sprint participants were non-responsive to follow-up communication.
+The majority of sprint participants were non-responsive to follow-up communication, and none of those contacted completed their PR.
   - **Contributing documentation**:  As a result of this abeyance, the documentation was updated to include verbage for addressing [stalled PRs](https://github.com/scikit-learn/scikit-learn/pull/12894#pullrequestreview-190969817).

 ## Acknowledgments